Email editors

 ViewThis mode allows you to view the resulting email.

-Uploading images and other files
+Upload images and files

 Images and other files are handled via our File management within the Asset Manager.
 You can access your stored files in the Asset manager by using the (+) asset picker button that is present at the bottom of the campaign editor or action node modal.
 Then, you can insert the file by either Copy HTML or Copy URL.